 (e) If an individual, corporation or association defendant that is subject to service under Fed.R.Civ.P.
-Rule 4(e), (f) or (h) and located within the United States fails, without good cause, to sign and return a waiver requested by plaintiff within the United States, that defendant will be required to pay the expenses incurred by plaintiff by serving the summons and complaint in any other manner permitted by law, and the reasonable expenses, including attorney's fees, of any motion required to collect those service expenses.
+4(e), (f) or (h) and located within the United States fails, without good cause, to sign and return a waiver requested by plaintiff within the United States, that defendant will be required to pay the expenses incurred by plaintiff for serving the summons and complaint in any other manner permitted by law, and the reasonable expenses, including attorney's fees, of any motion required to collect those service expenses.

-5.1 Service and Filing of Papers (Amended January 1, 2023)
+5.1 Service and Filing of Papers (Amended January 1, 2025)

 - (a) All pleadings and other papers shall be served and filed in accordance with the Federal Rules of Civil Procedure and shall be in the form prescribed by L.R.
 10.1.
 The party or its designee shall declare, by affidavit or certification, that it has provided all other parties in the action with all documents it has filed with the Court.
 See also L.R.
-26.2 (discovery material). - (b) In civil actions where the Court has directed a party to submit an order or judgment, that party shall file all such orders or judgments pursuant to paragraph 8.2 of General Order 22.
+26.2 (discovery material). - (b) In civil actions where the Court has directed a party to submit an order or judgment, that party shall file all such orders or judgments in CM/ECF.